 Ladder is an online insurance company offering term life insurance to busy people who don’t mind choosing a policy without the help of a life insurance agent.
 Most customers apply completely online and, in many cases, don’t need to take a medical exam to get covered.

 Ladder: Term life for internet-savvy DIYers

 Have you heard of the ladder strategy for life insurance?
-Not to be confused with Ladder life insurance, laddering is the process of stacking several well-timed policies to achieve peak coverage when you need a high benefit and lower coverage when you don’t.
+Not to be confused with Ladder life insurance, laddering is the process of stacking several well-timed policies to achieve peak insurance coverage when you need a high benefit and lower insurance coverage when you don’t.

 While Ladder insurance and "laddering" are different, the company’s unique flexibility makes laddering term life insurance quick and easy.

 Let's say you need $1 million of coverage.
 A healthy 30-year-old man could buy a $1 million whole life policy for over $680 per month.
 Or, he could buy the following policies for $370 and still get maximum coverage when he needs it most.

 - A $500,000 whole life policy for $347 per month to ensure his spouse has enough to live on no matter when he dies

 - A $250,000, 20-year term life policy for $13 per month to ensure his daughter’s college fund is covered

 - A $250,000, 10-year term life policy for $10 per month to ensure the mortgage will get paid off